Non-Fiction Writing Courses

 Conversations with Friends

-A brand new Members' edition of Sally Rooney's celebrated debut and international bestseller, perfect for those who loved the book and those discovering it for the first time.
+A Members' edition of Sally Rooney's celebrated debut and international bestseller.

 Founded in 1929 in London, Faber is one of the world's great publishing houses.
 Our list of authors includes thirteen Nobel Laureates and six Booker Prize-winners.Visit Faber